-Academic achievement and high graduation rates are two of the cornerstones of the federal Every Student Succeeds Act (ESSA).
-The Michigan Department of Education (MDE) has identified Continuous Support and Improvement (CSI) Schools, those schools in the bottom 5% of all schools in the state and/or those that fail to achieve a graduation rate of 67% or higher.
-The districts with CSI Schools receive support services from the MDE through its partner Intermediate School Districts and Education Service Agencies to build capacity in order to increase student achievement and/or graduation rates.
+Academic achievement and increased graduation rates are two of the cornerstones of the federal Every Student Succeeds Act (ESSA).
+The ESSA requires the Michigan Department of Education (MDE) to identify schools in one of three support categories: Comprehensive Support and Improvement (CSI), Targeted Support and Improvement (TSI), and Additional Targeted Support (ATS).
+The ESSA also requires states to reserve a portion of their statewide Title I allocation to provide funding to support districts with schools designated as CSI, TSI, and ATS.
+The districts with schools designated for CSI, TSI, and ATS status receive support services from the MDE through its partner Intermediate School Districts and Education Service Agencies to build capacity in order to increase student achievement and/or graduation rates.

 You are here

-For a sample of the MI Excel Regional Assistance Grant District Service Plan, contact Ben Boerkoel
+Please contact Connie McCall for a template of the Regional Assistance Grant District Service Plan.

-MI Excel Schools receive funding for services to support their school improvement programs and initiatives.
-The Regional Assistance Grants (RAG) are awarded to Intermediate School Districts with CSI Schools under their jurisdiction.
+Schools receive funding for services to support their school improvement programs and initiatives.
+The Regional Assistance Grants (RAG) are awarded to Intermediate School Districts with schools designated as CSI in their constituent local school districts.

-- 2018-19 Regional Assistance Grant Eligible CSI Schools
+- 2020-21 Regional Assistance Grant Eligible Schools and Allocations

 Section 1003(g) School Improvement Grants (SIG)

-School Improvement Grant (SIG), authorized under section 1003(g) of Title I of the Elementary and Secondary Education Act of 1965 (ESEA), is a grant to Michigan used to make competitive sub-grants to local educational agencies (LEAs) that demonstrated the greatest need for the funds and the strongest commitment to use the funds to provide adequate resources in order to substantially raise the achievement of students in our lowest-performing schools.
+The School Improvement Grant (SIG), authorized under section 1003(g) of Title I of the Elementary and Secondary Education Act of 1965 (ESEA), is a grant to Michigan used to make competitive sub-grants to local educational agencies (LEAs) that demonstrated the greatest need for the funds and the strongest commitment to use the funds to provide adequate resources in order to substantially raise the achievement of students in our lowest-performing schools.
 In Michigan, five cohorts have been awarded the SIG as sub-grantees since the 2010-11 fiscal year.
-While the SIG is no longer available to new applicants, Cohorts 4 and 5 are currently implementing the SIG funded programs and activities until the 2020 and 2021 school years, respectively.
+The SIG is no longer available to new applicants.
+Cohort 5 is implementing final SIG funded programs and activities through September 30, 2021, at which point the grant program ends.

 - The Every Student Succeeds Act of 2015 (ESSA)